Minor Principles of Negotiation: In Business As In Life, You Don't Get What You Deserve, You Get What You Negotiate

-The course is a combination of reading & understanding theory (through the assigned book and academic articles) as well as applying the theory in simulated negotiation role-plays and a research project.
-The minor consists primarily of plenary lectures based on required theoretical literature.
-Each lecture consists of a part of discussing the theory and a part where students are applying this theory (e.g. in-class role plays).
-In parallel students prepare and execute a research project (e.g. field experiment, survey based study) where they actively apply insights from the theory while focusing on a topic of their choice.
+The minor is a combination of reading & understanding theory (through the assigned book and academic articles) as well as applying the theory in simulated negotiation role-plays and a research project.
+The minor consists primarily of pre-recorded video material, and plenary lectures based on required theoretical literature.
+In each lecture students are applying the respective theories via interactive role plays.
+In parallel students prepare and execute a research project (e.g. field experiment, survey-based study) where they actively apply insights from the theory while focusing on a topic of their choice.

 The main contents covered in this course are:

 - The theory of negotiation, including behavioural decision making & decision analytic perspectives to negotiations,

 - Conceptual frameworks to analyze conflict situations in personal and business related settings and to design negotiation strategies to successfully resolve them.

 - Negotiation techniques and their underlying theoretical explanations.

 - The role of power, influence and persuasion in negotiations.

 - The role of emotions in negotiation situations.